 The research initiative was inspired by a suggestion from Lee Rainie, director of the Pew Research Center's Internet & American Life Project, during a visit to Elon University in 2000.
-He spoke then with faculty members Janna Quitney Anderson and Dr. Constance Ledoux Book about his idea to gather a collection of early Internet predictions - this idea was inspired by Ithiel de Sola Pool's research work "Forecasting the Telephone."
-Imagining the Internet has grown from there to include much more, including journalistic documentation of major policy events and conferences and the foremost collection of video documenting people's hopes and fears for the future of the Internet.
+He spoke then with faculty members Janna Quitney Anderson and Constance Ledoux Book about gathering a collection of early Internet predictions - this idea was inspired by Ithiel de Sola Pool's "Forecasting the Telephone."
+Imagining the Internet has grown from there to include much more, including journalistic documentation of major technology policy events and the foremost collection of video documenting people's expectations for the future of the Internet.

-Following is a year-by-year breakdown of Imagining the Internet's development.
+Following is a calendar breakdown of Imagining the Internet's development.

 Survey planning and recruiting was undertaken for the Pew- and Elon-funded project "One Neighborhood, One Week on the Internet."
 The daily Internet use of 24 families in a small-town neighborhood in Elon, NC, was documented by a team of 25 undergraduate student researchers led by Janna Anderson over the span of one week in January 2001.
 Key undergraduate student research assistants were Erica Stanley, Betsy Snavely and Crystal Allen.
 The work was also documented in a full page of news stories in USA Today: "24,000 Minutes on the Internet."

 Janna Anderson began directing the project, using Book's small study as the base from which to launch a major research initiative aimed at assembling a large, thorough, public database of thousands of the reported mainstream predictions made between 1990 and 1995 about the potential future of the Internet.
-The "Early 1990s Internet Predictions Database," funded by Pew Internet and involving nearly 70 undergraduate student researchers working under Anderson's direction with the assistance of Dr. Harlen Makemson, sought out predictive statements made by Internet stakeholders and skeptics.
+The "Early 1990s Internet Predictions Database," funded by Pew Internet and involving nearly 70 undergraduate student researchers working under Anderson's direction with the assistance of Harlen Makemson, sought out predictive statements made by Internet stakeholders and skeptics.
 These were mined through searches of books of the time, Internet sites, magazines, speeches, research presentations and newspaper articles.
 (None of the predictions logged in Book's initial study were slotted into this online database; it was modeled to implement a more detailed method of searching, identifying, mining and sorting the data.)
-To see a retro page from the early days of the predictions database, the precursor to today's Imagining the Internet, go to http://www.elon.edu/predictions/aboutresearchers.aspx
+To see a list of undergraduate researchers who participated go to the end of this page: http://www.elon.edu/e-web/imagining/about/sites-builders.xhtml To see a retro page from the early days of the predictions database, the precursor to today's Imagining the Internet, go to http://www.elon.edu/predictions/aboutresearchers.aspx